ZiddiaMUGEN/M-Creirwy/Diary.md

 This is a log of any work I do on the character so I remember what I worked on.

+### 2025-08-26

+- work on enum/flag typing in mdk
+- fix typecheck issues in source files

 ### 2025-08-22

 - implement basic TargetState on crosstalk+marking to spawn spy helper